Darl McBride: Subsequent career

 On April 9, 2010 McBride purchased the SCO Mobility intellectual property from The SCO Group for $100,000.

 The company is now known as Me Inc. and as of June 2011, McBride was president and CEO.

-McBride is currently developing mobile app SHOUT, a free trivia game that integrates with live sporting events and awards winners with cash and other prizes.
-The app has a deal with Deron Williams as its first celebrity endorser.
+After McBride left SCO, he bought some software in a SCO bankruptcy sale and with it started a company called Shout.
+It developed a mobile app called SHOUT, a free trivia game that integrated with live sporting events and awarded winners with cash and other prizes.
+In 2013, the app had a deal with Deron Williams as a celebrity endorser.

-On December 12, 2020 McBride filed for personal bankruptcy in Nevada.
+Death

+According to his published obituary, Darl McBride lost his life to ALS complications on Monday, September 16, 2024.
+He is survived by his wife, seven children, and nine grandchildren.